DOJ Demands Information About Anti-Trump Website

 DreamHost like other service providers receives many requests for information each year.
 These requests are typically for people or websites that under investigation for criminal activity.
 One of the more high-profile access request cases last year (not related to Dreamhost) was the Federal Bureau of Investigation’s (FBI) request to Apple, Inc. Although the case was not about a website, Apple was asked to hack into their own hardware in order to provide information about an individual who was under investigation.
 Ultimately, the FBI obtained the access and information on their own.
 Apple refused to cooperate.

-In another incident, District of Columbia law enforcement requested user information from Facebook on someone who attended anti-Trump protests on inauguration day.
+In another incident, the District of Columbia law enforcement requested user information from Facebook on someone who attended anti-Trump protests on inauguration day.
 That request also requested addresses, phone numbers, and user session details.